bikeshaving/crank/docs/WIP.md

 console.log(document.body.innerHTML); // <div>What if I update the message: 2</div>
 ```

 By replacing the `while (true)` loop with a `for…of` loop which iterates over the `this` object, you can get the latest props passed to the generator.
-This is possible because `this` is an iterable which yields the latest props passed to a component.
-The generator is then expected to yield once per iteration of `this` in response to new props.
+This is possible because contexts are an iterable of the props passed to components.
+The generator is expected to yield once per iteration of the context in response to new props.

-One Crank idiom we see in the above example is overwriting the variables declared via the generator’s parameters in the `for…of` loop’s expression.
-More concretely speaking, in the example above, `message` is declared in the destructuring of props at the top of the generator function, and then reassigned by the `for` loop’s expression, so it is always in sync with the current props passed to the component.
-However, there is no reason you have to always overwrite props in the `for` expression, so one thing you can do is assign new props to a different variable and compare them against the old props.
+One Crank idiom we see in the above example is overwriting variables declared via the generator’s parameters `message` with the `for…of` loop’s expression.
+This allows props to always remain in sync with the current props passed to each component.
+However, there is no reason you have to always overwrite old props in the `for` expression, meaning you can assign new props to a different variable and compare them against the old props:

 ```jsx
 function *Greeting ({name}) {